Azure/aks-engine/docs/topics/azure-stack.md

 ## Marketplace prerequisites

 Because Azure Stack instances do not have infinite storage available, Azure Stack administrators are in charge of managing it by selecting which marketplace items are downloaded from Azure's marketplace.
-Your Azure Stack administrator can follow this [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download gallery items from Azure.
+Your Azure Stack administrator can follow this [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download marketplace items from Azure.

 Before you try to deploy your first Kubernetes cluster, make sure these marketplace items were made available to the target subscription by the Azure Stack administrator.